SFGrenade/AdditionalMaps/ReadMe.md

 # AdditionalMaps

-This is a mod for the game Hollow Knight
+A mod that adds maps for the White Palace and Godhome.